klausbreyer/v01.io/content/pages/appearances.md

   - "talks"
 ---

+As an accomplished writer and public speaker, I'm always eager to share my insights and expertise with others.
+In addition to my own book, I've written numerous guest articles for top blogs and am a frequent conference speaker, comfortable addressing audiences of all sizes and backgrounds.

 ## Talks

 - 2023: 🇩🇪 [Shape Up: Die Kunst ständiger Risikominimierung in agiler Softwareentwicklung]({{< relref path="2023-shape-up-risikominimierung-agile-softwareentwicklung-talk" lang="de">}})